tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

        } EncryptedExtensions;

 extensions:
-: A vector of extensions.
+: A list of extensions.
 For more information, see the table in {{extensions}}.
 {:br }

 ###  Certificate Request